 Nowadays, when there's a problem we always jump to find the "quick fix"

-But, let’s face it, in reality, there are no secret formulas or magical drinks that lower blood pressure instantly.
+But, let’s face it, in reality, there are no secret formulas or magical drinks on how to lower blood pressure instantly.

 After a little research, we've discovered these tasty beverages that can make a difference.
 So drink up and get those readings moving in the right direction!